-The most famous dance couple in the history of American film, Fred Astaire and Ginger Rogers teamed up in 1933 when making their dance debut in Flying Down to Rio.
-They had supporting roles in the film and took second billing, but it was just enough to start them on their meteoric rise together, revealing incomparable technique and style.
+The most famous dance couple in the history of American film, Fred Astaire and Ginger Rogers, teamed up in 1933 when making their dance debut in Flying Down to Rio.
+They had supporting roles in the film and took second billing, but it was just enough to start them on their meteoric rise together, consisting of incomparable technique and style.

 From: Roger’s revealing obituary – the UK’s Independent.

 While Ginger went on to other pot-boilers, and Fred to England to do The Gay Divorce on the West End stage, RKO started to plan more films for the team.
 The Gay Divorcee (title changed to placate Hollywood’s production code) confirmed the team’s magical chemistry and included the first of their classic romantic duets, “Night and Day.”
 In a deserted ballroom, as Ginger crosses Fred’s path to leave, he blocks her.
 Tentatively resisting, she bends her body with his and they start to glide across the floor.
 The harmony and sensual tension of this sequence is due in no small part to Ginger and demonstrates why she was the greatest of all Astaire’s partners.
 Not only do they dance as one (“She could follow Fred as if one brain was thinking” said Ben Lyon), but Ginger acts the dance perfectly, never appearing to be reveling in the display of technique or conscious of anything other than the emotions of attraction and seduction implicit in the choreography.
 Katharine Hepburn’s famed remark “She gave him sex, he gave her class” is true, but conveys only part of their magical chemistry.